-If a turtle is still in its young age, measuring its size can be a good idea to know about its age.
-For this, you need to at first measure the overall turtle size from the tail to the tip.
+If a turtle is still at a young age, measuring its size can be a good idea to know about its age.
+For this, you need to first measure the overall turtle size from the tail to the tip.

 However, measuring a turtle isn’t an easy task.
 It will keep moving, so you need to find a way so that the turtle remains still.
 Also, you ardently need to make sure that the turtle spreads its head from the shell.
 You can do it with a favorite meal of the turtle.

 Now, use a measuring tape carefully to measure the size.
 Now carefully check the growth chart to find out the exact age of the turtle.
 However, you need to find the specific growth chart for a particular species as the size varies from one to another.

 For instance, a western-painted turtle will grow about 8 inches in its entire life, whereas; the southern-painted turtle will grow as much as 6 inches only.
 That’s why you must find the size chart of the exact species.
 Otherwise, you will get a faulty age of a turtle.

 Scientists believe that a turtle can live up to 300 years.
 However, to date, we haven’t found a turtle both in captive and wild living for as much as 300 years.

 However, a turtle in the wild will live roughly about 80-100 years on average.
 But they’re a few turtles whose life duration may be older than your 3rd or 4th predecessor.
 Yes, it’s true.

 Jonathan, for instance, is currently 189 years old.
 It was hatched in 1832 and later brought to Saint Helena.
 It is believed to be the longest-living alive animal at present on the earth.